Douglas College > Student Services > Financial > Financial Aid > Scholarships > Language, Literature and Performing Arts scholarships

 Susan Wasserman Scholarship

-The Susan Wasserman Scholarship was established on her retirement in 2010, after nearly three decades of teaching in the Douglas College English Department.
+The Susan Wasserman Scholarship was established, in 2010, in honour of her retirement after nearly three decades of teaching in the Douglas College English Department.
 Its purpose is to celebrate the achievement of students studying Canadian literature and culture, areas that have long been central to Susan's research and teaching.
 The scholarship will be awarded annually to students who are taking English courses at Douglas College, with preference given to those who excel in English courses that focus on Canadian Literature.

 Sylvia Perry English Studies Scholarship

 In 1985, the Douglas College English Department established the Sylvia Perry English Studies Scholarship in honour of Sylvia Perry, a former English instructor at Douglas College.
 The purpose of the scholarship is to recognize students who demonstrate academic excellence in their English courses.

 Douglas College/Moriguchi City/New Westminster 30th Anniversary Scholarship (see general scholarships page)

 Chestnut Music Theory & History Scholarship

 The Chestnut Music Theory & History Scholarship was established in 1994 by a gift from the estate of Laura Chestnut.
 The purpose of this award is to recognize & reward students attending Douglas College and furthering their music education.

 This award was established by Henry Waack, a founding faculty member of the department who retired in 1993.
 Preference is given to very promising students with an excellent record in the performing and academic parts of the program.
 A candidate must be enrolled in a minimum of 11 credits in the Basic Musicianship or University Transfer Music program, including all the core Music courses for which he or she is eligible.
 The scholarship must be applied toward further music studies at Douglas College.No application required; selection is made by Music faculty.